maximnl/knmi/README.md

 # knmi

-This repository handles KNMI weer /weather datasets and views.
+This repository handles KNMI weer /weather datasets and views for easy plug and play into existing Excel or PowerBI models.

 KNMI data per day and per hour is transformed and merged to a dataset per day for easier dayily forecast and planning operations.
 Data (from 1900 and all dutch weather stations) can be accessed uppon a request via Issues.